15 Smart Ways to Save Money during the Holidays

 Most people plan to travel during the holiday season.
 If you have travel plans as well, make sure to plan early.
-There are many sites like Kayak, Expedia, Orbit that have some great travel deals during specific period of time.
+There are many sites like Kayak, Expedia, and Orbit that have some great travel deals during a specific period of time.
 Keep an eye out, or subscribe to their newsletter.
 They announce these deals to their subscribers from time to time.

 Also, if possible, plan your holidays a bit further away from holidays, either before or after.
-If you plan during the holidays, chances are you will run into huge crowds at the airports, or cars on the road.
+If you plan during the holidays, chances are you will run into huge crowds at the airports or cars on the road.
 Remember, you want to relax during the holidays, not stress out.

 14. Sign Up for Newsletter

 Newsletters have become one of the major sources of getting firsthand information on upcoming deals and bargains.
 Many of them start at midnight, so be prepared to grab deals on these items ahead of time.

 You can even stock up for the next event when these stores are trying to get rid of unsold items.
 I am signed up for many brands where I can buy toddler clothing and toys at much reduced prices.

 I am planning to shop for my nieces and nephews when I get notified about the next big sale.
 I would be spending a lot of money otherwise if I were to just shop at regular prices.

 Most brands have social accounts on Facebook, Twitter, Instagram, and Pinterest.
 They post about discounts and sales on these pages.
 They even post coupon codes that their followers can use with their next purchase.